joneswack/dp-rfs/README.md

-    projection_dimension, # output dimension of the random sketch degree=degree, # degree of the polynomial kernel bias=bias, # bias parameter of the polynomial kernel projection_type='gaussian'/'rademacher'/'srht'/'countsketch_scatter',
+    projection_dimension, # output dimension of the random sketch degree=degree, # degree of the polynomial kernel bias=bias, # bias parameter of the polynomial kernel lengthscale=lengthscale, # inverse scale of the data (like lengthscale for Gaussian kernel) projection_type='gaussian'/'rademacher'/'srht'/'countsketch_scatter',
     hierarchical=False/True,
     complex_weights=False/True